-- 1. Tithe Academy takes all concerns or complaints seriously.
+- Tithe Academy takes all concerns or complaints seriously.
 Taking informal concerns seriously at the earliest stage reduces the numbers of formal complaints and reflects the commitment to working effectively with all members of the community. - 2.
 This policy will be operated by each school that is part of Tithe Academy. - 3.
-This policy aims to ensure that: - as far as possible all concerns should be dealt with as informally as possible. - all complaints are dealt with as quickly and sensitively as possible, and by the person best able to do so; - where a formal process is required, the steps involved are clearly outlined - individuals are aware of their responsibilities - 4.
-The emphasis is to understand, investigate and resolve the complaint as early as possible. - 5.
+The emphasis is to understand, investigate and resolve the complaint as early as possible. - 4.
 The formal process has three stages: - a.
-Complaint heard by a member of staff - b.
-Complaint heard by the relevant Headteacher or Head of School or the Executive Headteacher - c.
-Appeal heard by a Complaints Panel.
+Stage 1: Complaint heard by a member of staff - b.
+Stage 2: Complaint heard by the relevant Headteacher / Head of School or Chief Executive Officer - c.
+Stage 3: Appeal heard by a Complaints Panel.